Juturnaa/WineAndWags/README.md

 * AWSs3

 ## Authentication
+We used bcrypt to authenticate our password for our users account when logging into the application.
 > __Note:__ Make sure to keep all of authentication key's confidential and follow the example files for inputting the key to access the correct things.
 * __YelpAPI__
 * __AWSAPI__